Artificial Australia: Lecture 2 - The Architecture of Ideas

 In the second lecture Boyd attempts to define the loose term "ideas" in relation to his own field of architecture and design.
 He does so by first introducing a number of important figures, principles and events in the history of architecture.

-The Roman architect Vitruvius authored Vitruvius is the author of De architectura, known as The Ten Books on Architecture, in which he gave his definition for what architecture should be, firmitatis, utilitatis, venustatis – that is, stability, utility, beauty, laying the foundations for Vitruvian theory.
+The Roman architect Vitruvius is the author of De architectura, known as The Ten Books on Architecture, in which he gave his definition for what architecture should be, firmitatis, utilitatis, venustatis – that is, stability, utility, beauty, laying the foundations for Vitruvian theory.

 Boyd describes how Vitruvian theory proved useful through nearly 1900 years, through classical, Renaissance, Gothic and other Revivalist styles, until about 115 years ago.
 The industrial revolution, by introducing a change in the technique in the manufacturing of artificial products allowed, according to Boyd, a thing such as "vulgar design" to come into existence as industry made possible for mass reproduction, while also allowing for revolutionary building techniques (p.
 13).

 Boyd describes how present design ideas began to take form at that time - in the middle of the nineteenth century.
 Most importantly, the idea that everything made by man for his own use should be shaped according to its function without making concessions to ornamentation and frills.